Bill

 AI Summary

-This bill extends the existence of the Division of Securities and the Securities Board in Colorado until September 1, 2037, aligning with recommendations from a state review.
-It clarifies that deficiency letters, which are communications about potential issues found during an examination, are not public records under the Colorado Open Records Act.
-The bill also mandates that investment advisers and their representatives doing business in Colorado must be licensed by the Securities Commissioner, unless they qualify for an exemption.
-Additionally, it requires the Executive Director of the Department of Regulatory Agencies to consult with the Securities Board when appointing the Securities Commissioner and updates the language in various statutes to be gender-neutral.
-A significant change involves the process for issuing cease-and-desist orders or suspending licenses; instead of the current "order to show cause" process, the Commissioner can now issue a preliminary cease-and-desist order or a summary suspension order, which the affected party must obey until a hearing is requested within 15 days, with the hearing itself needing to occur within 30 days of the order's issuance.
-If no hearing is requested, the order becomes final.
+This bill extends the lifespan of the Division of Securities and the Securities Board in Colorado until 2037, aligning with recommendations from a government review.
+It clarifies that deficiency letters, which are communications about potential issues found during an examination, are not public records under the Colorado Open Records Act, meaning they are confidential.
+The bill also mandates that investment advisers and their representatives must be licensed in Colorado to conduct business there, unless they qualify for an exemption.
+Additionally, it requires the executive director of the Department of Regulatory Agencies to consult with the Securities Board when appointing the Securities Commissioner, and updates legal language to be gender-neutral.
+A significant change involves the process for issuing cease-and-desist orders or temporarily suspending licenses; instead of the current "order to show cause" followed by a hearing, the Securities Commissioner can now issue a preliminary order, and the affected party has 15 days to request a hearing, after which the order becomes final if no hearing is requested.
+The affected party must comply with the preliminary order until a hearing is held or the order is resolved.

 Committee Categories